-Named after the neuroscientist and philosopher Francisco J. Varela, the Mind & Life Francisco J. Varela Grants (Varela Grants) have been an important and integral component of Mind & Life’s support of contemplative scientists and scholars.
+Named after the neuroscientist and philosopher Francisco J. Varela, The European Varela Awards have been an important and integral component of Mind & Life Europe's support of contemplative scientists and scholars.
 Francisco believed that contemplative training offers modern science novel methods for investigating human experience.
-In his vision, contemplative training not only provides a new domain for scientific study, but it also – and more importantly – offers resources for advancing scientific theories and models of cognition, emotion, and consciousness.
+In his vision, contemplative training not only provides a new domain for scientific study, but it also offers resources for advancing scientific theories and models of cognition, emotion, and consciousness.

-The Varela Grants were established in 2004 as a companion program to the Mind & Life Summer Research Institutes (MLSRI) and have been a critical element in supporting the development of Contemplative Science and Contemplative Studies.
-Since the introduction of the European Summer Research Institute (ESRI) in 2014, Mind & Life Europe has been supporting the young generation of contemplative researchers with the European Varela Awards (EVAs).
+The Varela Grants were established by the Mind & Life Institute in 2004 as a companion program to the Mind & Life Summer Research Institutes (MLSRI) and have been a critical element in supporting the development of Contemplative Science and Contemplative Studies.
+Following this, in 2014, Mind & Life Europe established the European Summer Research Institute (ESRI) and the European Varela Awards (EVAs) which have been supporting the young generation of contemplative researchers ever since.

 The Varela Grants and the European Varela Awards fund rigorous examinations of contemplative practices with the ultimate goal of providing greater insight into their cognitive, affective, neurobiological and socio-cultural effects, as well as their application for reducing human suffering and promoting flourishing.
 The funding program is an essential feature of Mind & Life's overall strategy of building an interdisciplinary understanding of the mind and a key vehicle for increasing the number of exemplary scientists, scholars and clinicians involved in contemplative sciences.
-Preference is given to interdisciplinary studies that incorporate first-person research methods (e.g., microphenomenological interviews and introspective reports on subjective experience) into traditional cognitive, behavioral, physiological, clinical, or socio-cultural research.
+Preference is given to interdisciplinary studies that incorporate first-person research methods (e.g. microphenomenological interviews and introspective reports on subjective experience) into traditional cognitive, behavioral, physiological, clinical, or socio-cultural research.

 The funding program also encourages the active collaboration of researchers with contemplative scholars/practitioners in all phases of investigation.
-The proposals funded under the scheme meet the highest standards of rigor in the applicant's field of expertise, but often do not quality for the mainstream sources of funding due to their specialized/novel nature.
+The proposals funded under the scheme meet the highest standards of rigor in the applicant's field of expertise, but often do not qualify for the mainstream sources of funding due to their specialized/novel nature.

-Since 2004, the Mind & Life Institute has distributed more than $2,700,000 in funding to support junior scientists in the field of contemplative science with over 190 Varela Grants.
+Since 2014, the European Varela Awards at Mind & Life Europe has supported 57 projects with a total of just over €823,000 awarded to junior scientists in the field of contemplative studies.
 As a result, there has been a significant increase in the scholarly articles being published in top-tier, peer-reviewed, scientific journals reporting cognitive, behavioral, neurobiological, and clinical effects of contemplative practices.

 EVA Recipients and EVA Alumni